Charger des données

 }>

-load({ parent: any
+load({ parent: anyparent }) {

-const { const a: any
+const { const a: anya } = await parent: anyparent();

-import type { type LayoutLoad = (event: Kit.LoadEvent<Record<string, any>, Record<string, any> | null, Record<string, any>, string | null>) => MaybePromise<void | Record<string, any>>
+}import type { type LayoutLoad = (event: Kit.LoadEvent<Record<string, any>, Record<string, any> | null, Record<string, any>, string | null>) => MaybePromise<void | Record<string, any>>

 type LayoutLoad = (event: Kit.LoadEvent<Record<string, any>, Record<string, any> | null, Record<string, any>, string | null>) => MaybePromise<void | Record<string, any>>